 When did these symptoms begin?

-Does any particular leg position or activity make the pain worse?
+Does a particular leg position or activity make the pain worse?

 Did any of your relatives have similar symptoms when they were children?